-- the potential impact of new trade, tariff and tax regulations on our profitability; - our ability to accurately forecast consumer demand for our products and manage our inventory in response to changing demands; - our cash needs, including our ability to fund our future capital expenditures, working capital requirements, recurring quarterly dividends and repurchases of Company common stock under our stock repurchase program (the "Repurchase Program"); - our relationships with vendors, including their ability to provide us with sufficient quantities of in-demand product, and the loss of key vendor support; - the possible effects of inflation, market decline and other economic changes, such as increasing interest rates, on our costs and profitability; - our ability to retain key personnel and other employees at Hibbett and City Gear due to current labor challenges, wage inflation or otherwise; - our anticipated net sales, comparable store net sales changes, net sales growth, gross margins, expenses and earnings; - our business strategy, omni-channel platform, logistics structure, target market presence and the expected impact of such factors on our net sales growth; - our store growth, including our plans to add, expand, relocate or close stores, our markets' ability to support such growth, expected changes in total square footage, our ability to secure suitable locations for new stores and the suitability of our wholesale and logistics facility; - our expectations regarding the growth of our online business and the role of technology in supporting such growth; - the future reliability of, and cost associated with, disruptions in the global supply chain, including increased freight, fuel and other transportation costs, and the potential impacts on our domestic and international sources of product, including the actual and potential effect of tariffs on international goods imposed by the United States and other potential impediments to imports; - our policy of leasing rather than owning stores and our ability to renew or replace store leases satisfactorily; - the cost of regulatory compliance, including the costs and possible outcomes of pending legal actions and other contingencies and new or additional legal, legislative and regulatory requirements to reduce or mitigate the effects of climate change; - our analysis of our risk factors and their possible effect on financial results; - our seasonal sales patterns, expectations and assumptions concerning customer buying behavior; - our ability to retain new customers; - our expectations regarding competition; - our estimates and assumptions as they relate to preferable tax and financial accounting methods, accruals, inventory valuations, long-lived assets, carrying amount and liquidity of financial instruments, fair value of options and other stock-based compensation, economic and useful lives of depreciable assets and leases, income tax liabilities, deferred taxes and uncertain tax positions; - our expectations concerning future stock-based award types and the exercise of outstanding stock options;
+- changes in general economic or market conditions that could affect overall consumer spending, our industry or the financial health of our customers, including inflation and higher interest rates; - our relationships with vendors, including their ability to provide us with sufficient quantities of in-demand product in a timely or cost-effective manner, and the loss of key vendor support; - the potential impact of new trade, tariff and tax regulations on our profitability; - our ability to accurately forecast consumer demand for our products and manage our inventory in response to changing demands; - our cash needs, including our ability to fund our future capital expenditures, working capital requirements, recurring quarterly dividends and repurchases of Company common stock under our stock repurchase program (the "Repurchase Program"); - our ability to attract and retain key personnel and other employees at Hibbett and City Gear due to labor challenges, wage inflation or otherwise; - our anticipated net sales, comparable store net sales changes, net sales growth, gross margins, expenses and earnings; - our ability to accurately anticipate and respond to seasonal or quarterly fluctuations in our operating results; - our business strategy, omni-channel platform, logistics structure and target market presence and the expected impact of such factors on our net sales growth; - our anticipated store growth, including our plans to add, expand, relocate or close stores, our markets' ability to support such growth, expected changes in total square footage, our ability to secure suitable locations for new stores and the suitability of our wholesale and logistics facility; - our expectations regarding the growth of our online business and the role of technology in supporting such growth; - the future reliability of the global supply chain and costs associated with disruptions in the global supply chain, including increased freight, fuel and other transportation costs, and the potential impacts on our domestic and international sources of product; - our policy of leasing rather than owning stores and our ability to renew or replace store leases satisfactorily; - the cost of regulatory compliance, including the costs and possible outcomes of pending legal actions and other contingencies and new or additional legal, legislative and regulatory requirements to reduce or mitigate the effects of climate change; - our analysis of our risk factors and their possible effect on financial results; - our seasonal sales patterns, and our expectations and assumptions concerning customer buying behavior; - our ability to attract and retain new customers; - our expectations regarding competition; - our estimates and assumptions as they relate to preferable tax and financial accounting methods, accruals, inventory valuations, long-lived assets, carrying amount and liquidity of financial instruments, fair value of options and other stock-based compensation, economic and useful lives of depreciable assets and leases, income tax liabilities, deferred taxes and uncertain tax positions; - · our expectations concerning future stock-based award types;

-- our assessment of the materiality and impact on our business of adopting recent accounting pronouncements issued by the Financial Accounting Standards Board and rules issued by the U.S. Securities and Exchange Commission (the "SEC"; - the possible effects of uncertainty within the capital markets, on the commercial credit environment and on levels of consumer confidence; - our analyses of trends as related to marketing, sales and earnings performance; - our ability to receive favorable brand name merchandise and pricing from key vendors; - the impact of technology on our operations and business, including cyberattacks, cyber liability or potential liability for breaches of our privacy or information security systems; and - our ability to mitigate the risk of possible business interruptions, including, without limitation, from political or social unrest and armed conflicts.
+- our assessment of the materiality and impact on our business of adopting recent accounting pronouncements issued by the Financial Accounting Standards Board and rules issued by the U.S. Securities and Exchange Commission (the "SEC"); - · the possible effects of uncertainty within the capital markets, on the commercial credit environment and on levels of consumer confidence; - our analyses of trends as related to marketing, sales and earnings performance; - our ability to receive favorable brand name merchandise and pricing from key vendors; - the impact of technology on our operations and business, including cyberattacks, cyber liability or potential liability for breaches of our privacy or information security systems; and - · our ability to mitigate the risk of possible business interruptions, including, without limitation, from political or social unrest and armed conflicts.